mrm24/inverse_dielectric/README.md

 * spglib
 * Boost C++
-* MAGMA (optional; mandatory if GPU support is required):
+* MAGMA (optional; mandatory if GPU support is required)
 * pybind11 (optional; mandatory if Interfaces to C++ and Python3 are required)

 **CMake Options:**

-*_Boost_INCLUDE_DIRS_: Directory where the boost headers are located.
+* _Boost_INCLUDE_DIRS_: Directory where the boost headers are located.
 If not specified it will look in the standard paths.
 * _SPGLIBDIR_: Directory where spglib library is found.
 If not specified it look in the standard paths.
 * _GPU_: Set to ON to allow for GPU acceleration
 * _MAGMA_DIR_: If _GPU_ is ON, this option provides the path to MAGMA directory (install it with make)